 Over these past years, I’ve been developing the ‘Percussion DJ’ and I can happily say that the results are brilliant.
 2019 has seen me heavily invest in digital drums and controllers.

 Since 2017 I have been performing regularly at European Snow Pride.
-This fantastic yearly festival takes place in high up in the French Alps in the beautiful ski resort of Tignes.
-Am happy to say that I am performing again in March 2021.
+This fantastic annual music festival takes place high up in the French Alps in the beautiful ski resort of Tignes.
+Am happy to say that I am performing again in March 2023.

 Well, that kinda brings you up to date.
 I hope that you enjoyed my little read!